 - Family Pictures/Cuadros de Familia or another picture book that depicts distinct family traditions

 - Check your school calendar and decide on a date that you would like to hold the culminating event, Diversity Day.
 Plan to begin your unit approximately five weeks beforehand.

 - Read through all of Lesson One's four parts thoroughly before you begin.
-Set up a time line for each activity's due date.
-I recommend approximately two days be given for the interview, one week for the Family Tree (PDF), and one week for the Page From History.
+Set up a timeline for each activity's due date.
+I recommend approximately two days be given for the interview, one week for the Family Tree Graphic Organizer, and one week for the Page From History.
 In the past I have been very successful beginning this unit right before Thanksgiving or the winter holidays and assigning all three pieces to be due after vacation.
 This works well because many students are able to gain insight from the extended family members they see during the holidays.

-- Prepare the Family Interview questions and Page from History assignment for your class.
-(See the sample texts for both of these below.)
-Cut and paste the text into word processing documents, then personalize it with your own formatting or clip art.
-Print and make a copy of each for all your students.
+- Prepare the Family Interview questions (see Part One, Step 7) and the A Page From History assignment (see Part Three, Step 5).
+Cut and paste the text into word processing documents, then personalize each with your own formatting or clip art.
+Print and make a class set of copies (plus extras).

-- Print and make enough copies of the Family Tree (PDF) reproducible for your students.
+- Print and make a class set of copies (plus extras) of the Family Tree Graphic Organizer printable.
 Make a transparency if you plan to use this with an overhead for modeling.